Heather Peace: Singing career

-Peace was classically trained at piano since she was six years old, and later learned guitar.
+Peace was classically trained at piano since she was six years old and later learned guitar.
 She held a jazz residency at Velvet while she attended drama school.

-In a 2000 episode of London's Burning, Peace's character sang a version of the Bette Midler classic The Rose.
+In a 2000 episode of London's Burning, Peace's character sang a version of the Bette Midler classic "The Rose".
 Subsequently, released by BMG, it reached no. 58 in the UK charts.
-She decided to put her music career on hold to concentrate on acting but in 2011 she reignited her love of music with her first sell out UK tour and release of an acoustic album of covers and some original songs.
+She decided to put her music career on hold to concentrate on acting, but in 2011, she reignited her love of music with her first sell out UK tour and the release of an acoustic album of covers and some original songs.

 She recorded her full debut jazz album Fairytales with producer Nigel Wright.
 Following release on 21 May 2012, it achieved number 43 in the UK Albums Chart and number 9 in the independent albums chart, supported by a UK tour.
 Heather's Fairytales UK tour culminated with a concert in London, where Peace shared a duet with Alison Moyet.

-In 2013, she released a new single, a Jack Guy remix of "Fight For" available on iTunes, and a special edition of her debut album "Fairytales".
+In 2013, she released a single, a Jack Guy remix of "Fight For" available on iTunes, and a special edition of her debut album Fairytales.
 She has toured Australia twice, where she has taken part in the Sydney Mardi Gras performing on stage as well as hosting the event for the SBS TV.

 On 9 June 2014, the single "We Can Change", and her second studio album The Thin Line were officially released.
 Peace launched the new single with Europe's first rainbow crossing, in Brighton.

-All the songs in "The Thin Line" (as well as her previous studio album, Fairytales) are written by Peace.
+All the songs in The Thin Line(as well as her previous studio album, Fairytales) are written by Peace.
 Some of the tracks, however, are the result of a joined work with other songwriters.
-Such is the case of the single "We Can Change", written by Peace and Shelly Poole, or the song "Lily" (freely available to download from her official website), a co-write by Peace and her guitarist Michael Clancy.
+Such is the case of the single "We Can Change", written by Peace and Shelly Poole, or the song "Lily", a co-write by Peace and her guitarist Michael Clancy.